tokio-rs/website/content/tokio/tutorial/async.md

 # Wakers

-Wakes are the missing piece.
+Wakers are the missing piece.
 This is the system by which a resource is able to notify the waiting task that the resource has become ready to continue some operation.